Skip to Main Content

 Is lunch provided?

-A complimentary boxed lunch and filtered water is provided.
+Yes — a complimentary boxed lunch with filtered water is provided (one per person).
 Please refer to the Menu for specifics.

-Lunch takes place during a scheduled intermission (~11:45 AM – 12:00 PM) within the Keynote Session.
+Lunch takes place during a scheduled intermission (~11:45 AM) within the Keynote Session.
+Seating is assigned, and your table number is printed on your badge.

 Do you offer a vegan/ vegetarian/ gluten-free option?

-A vegan and gluten-free alternate lunch option is available upon advance request.
+A vegan & gluten-free alternate lunch option is available upon advance request (Deadline: November 12).

-Please refer to the Menu for specifics and instructions to secure the alternate meal.
+Please refer to the Menu for ingredient information and instructions to secure the alternate meal.

 What if I have special dietary needs and/or allergies not satisfied by the alternate lunch option?